httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{!STRUCTURED-FIELDS=RFC8941}}.

-The definitions "representation", "selected representation", "representation data", "representation metadata", and "content" in this document are to be interpreted as described in {{SEMANTICS}}.
+The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document are to be interpreted as described in {{SEMANTICS}}.

 Hashing algorithm names respect the casing used in their definition document (e.g. SHA-1, CRC32c)